lostmart/Developpez-une-application-full-stack-complete/README.md

 #### Authentication Token Handling

 - HttpInterceptor to inject JWT into headers
-- Store token in localStorage or sessionStorage
+- Store token in localStorage

 ---